 About IAMTrail

-An unofficial archive tracking every change to AWS Managed IAM Policies since 2019 - with full version history, diffs, and policy validation.
+An unofficial archive tracking AWS Managed IAM Policy changes, endpoint updates, and GuardDuty announcements since 2019 - with full version history, diffs, and dedicated RSS feeds.

 How It Works